deeplearning4j/deeplearning4j/scaleout.md

 layout: default
 ---

-# scaleout iterative reduce on multithreaded training
+# scaleout: iterative reduce on multithreaded training

-Training a neural network is time consuming without some kind of parallelism.
-The scaleout module in deeplearning4j-scalout uses akka for both clustering for distributed computing as well as multithreaded computing.
+Training a neural network is very time consuming without some kind of parallelism.
+The scaleout module in deeplearning4j-scaleout uses akka for both clustering for distributed computing as well as multithreaded computing.

 Here's a snippet for training a network: